MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Experiments

 \subsection{Experimental Setup}

-\textbf{Data Preparation.} \method is trained on a curated subset comprising 30,000 high-quality samples from the Hallo3~\cite{cui2025hallo3} dataset.
-The training objective encompasses three primary controllable tasks, specifically generation conditioned on reference images and audio, reference images and depth maps, and reference images and poses, to ensure comprehensive multi-modal coverage.
-To maintain data integrity, video clips are filtered to a minimum duration of 2.0s, thereby facilitating non-overlapping segments between the reference audio and target video to prevent information leakage.
-During preprocessing, Grounded-SAM-2~\cite{ravi2024sam} is employed to precisely segment characters for visual reference images.
-For structural guidance, depth maps are computed using Depth-Anything-v2~\cite{yang2024depth}, while whole-body poses are extracted through the DWPose~\cite{yang2023effective} estimator.
-Furthermore, semantic grounding is facilitated by Qwen2.5-Omni~\cite{xu2025qwen2}, which is utilized to generate detailed captions for the structured textual prompts to bridge the modality gap.
+\textbf{Data Preparation.} \method is trained on a curated subset of 30,000 high-quality samples from Hallo3~\cite{cui2025hallo3}.
+The training objective covers three primary controllable tasks: generation conditioned on reference images and audio, reference images and depth maps, and reference images and poses, ensuring comprehensive multi-modal coverage.
+To maintain data integrity, we keep clips with a minimum duration of 2.0s, enabling non-overlapping reference-audio and target-video segments to prevent information leakage.
+During preprocessing, Grounded-SAM-2~\cite{ravi2024sam} precisely segments characters for visual reference images.
+For structural guidance, Depth-Anything-v2~\cite{yang2024depth} computes depth maps, and DWPose~\cite{yang2023effective} extracts whole-body poses.
+Qwen2.5-Omni~\cite{xu2025qwen2} generates detailed captions for structured textual prompts to bridge the modality gap.

-\textbf{Implementation Details.} \method is initialized from the pre-trained LTX-2 19B~\cite{hacohen2026ltx} backbone to leverage its robust generative knowledge.
-The optimization process spans 7,200 steps using the AdamW optimizer, with a peak learning rate of $1 \times 10^{-5}$ regulated by a cosine annealing scheduler for smooth convergence.
-The model is trained on four NVIDIA H200 GPUs, utilizing a per-GPU batch size of 2 and two gradient accumulation steps.
-To enable flexible composition and robust classifier-free guidance, a dropout probability of 0.1 is applied to both visual and acoustic control signals.
-The total training duration is approximately 12 hours, highlighting the efficiency of our bypass-based optimization.
+\textbf{Implementation Details.} \method is initialized from the pre-trained LTX-2 19B~\cite{hacohen2026ltx} backbone to leverage its generative knowledge.
+Optimization spans 7,200 steps using AdamW, with a peak learning rate of $1 \times 10^{-5}$ regulated by a cosine annealing scheduler for smooth convergence.
+We train on four NVIDIA H200 GPUs with a per-GPU batch size of 2 and two gradient accumulation steps.
+To enable flexible composition and robust classifier-free guidance, we drop both visual and acoustic control signals with probability 0.1.
+Training takes approximately 12 hours, highlighting the efficiency of our bypass-based optimization.